-Fall is here!
+Fall is just around the corner!
 ‘Tis the season for chill evenings outdoors, savoring the cooler weather with friends and family.
 No wonder this time of year inspires so many outdoor DIY projects!
 While having a custom fence or trellis built for your outdoor space may be the project of your dreams, there are times when an affordable or temporary solution is needed.
 Perhaps you’re renting and not able to make permanent changes to the property.
 Or maybe you’re needing to spend money on more pressing home repairs.

 Believe it or not, there are many budget-friendly privacy screen options that will do the trick.
 There’s no need to put your backyard haven on the back burner!
 The key is finding a solution that matches your budget AND reflects the style you seek, as well as the durability that you need.
 Here are a few ideas to get you started… [photo and privacy screen from City Farmhouse]

-h2>A Slatted Screen
+A Slatted Screen

 Many design lovers who prefer a modern style naturally gravitate toward slatted screens featuring horizontal planks.
 If you’re feeling particularly handy, there are many online tutorials for building horizontal fence panels.
 If you’re not building an entire fence, the process can be a quick one. [photo via Pinterest]